 Human trafficking charges can be laid against any person who recruits, transports, receives, holds, conceals, transfers, or harbours another person.
 Charges may also be laid on any person who exercises control, direction, or influence over the movements of another person for the purposes of exploiting them for a sexual or forced labour reason, or facilitates their exploitation for those reasons.
 Trafficking charges can include charges for pimping or transporting women.
 Trafficking is common in the sex industry, but also occurs in agricultural work or domestic work.

-If you have been charged with human trafficking or a related offence, it is critical to retain a criminal defense lawyer with specific experience bringing such matters to trial.
-As one of the largest criminal defense firms in Canada, Hicks Adams LLP has many years of experience defending clients against such charges.
-Our criminal defense lawyers have more than a century of combined experience as well as the resources necessary to defend clients in complex proceedings such as human trafficking trials.
+If you have been charged with human trafficking or a related offence, it is critical to retain a criminal defence lawyer with specific experience bringing such matters to trial.
+As one of the largest criminal defence firms in Canada, Hicks Adams has many years of experience defending clients against such charges.
+Our criminal defence lawyers have more than a century of combined experience as well as the resources necessary to defend clients in complex proceedings such as human trafficking trials.

 Human Trafficking under the Criminal Code

 Human trafficking allegations can involve a wide range of criminal charges under the Criminal Code: